Lee Elder, 1st Black golfer to play Masters, dies at age 87

 AP National Writer

-Lee Elder, who broke down racial barriers as the first Black golfer to play in the Masters and paved the way for Tiger Woods and others to follow, has died at the age of 87.
+Elder, who fought through numerous obstacles to become the first Black golfer to play in the Masters, died at the age of 87, the PGA Tour announced Monday.

+“The game of golf lost a hero,” 18-time major champion Jack Nicklaus said.

-The PGA Tour announced Elder’s death, which was first reported Monday by Debert Cook of African American Golfers Digest.
-No cause was given, but the tour confirmed Elder’s death with his family.
+His death was first reported by Debert Cook of African American Golfer’s Digest.
+No cause was given, but Elder had been in poor health and wore an oxygen tube when he attended the Masters in April.

 A Texan who developed his game during segregated times while caddying and hustling for rounds, Elder made history in 1975 at Augusta National, which had held an all-white tournament until he received an invitation after winning the Monsanto Open the previous year.